Skip to main content

 Parameters

-• model (nn.Module) -- The model to be disabled gradient synchronization.
+• model (nn.Module) -- The model to be disabled gradient synchronization, for DDP

 Returns